manikyaswathi/harp/README.md

   harp <pipeline-configration>.json
   ```
 4. The results of the framework are stored in the predictions.json file under the target application folder.
-Please find the sample application under the example folder and follow the read-me file to execute the framework against profiling and estimating the resource needs
+Please find the sample application under the example folder and follow the read-me file to execute the framework against profiling and estimating the resource needs.